madeddie/elasticsearch-opsworks/README.md

 * One master node by default, 2-node cluster by default
 * Load balanced by an ELB
 * ELB listens on HTTP/HTTPS, configured with basic auth challenge (nginx)
-* Instances listen on 22, 9200 and 9300 without auth
+* ELB and instances listen on 9200 and 9300 without auth to members of their respective security groups
 * EC2 instance type defaults to `c3.large`

 ## Variables